tg-invoke-llm

 Description

 The tg-invoke-llm command provides direct access to the Large Language Model (LLM) text completion service.
-It allows you to specify both a system prompt (which sets the AI’s behavior and context) and a user prompt (the actual query or task), giving you complete control over the LLM interaction.
+Specify both a system prompt (which sets the AI’s behavior and context) and a user prompt (the actual query or task) for complete control over LLM interaction.

-This is useful for custom AI tasks, experimentation with prompts, and direct LLM integration without the overhead of retrieval augmented generation or agent frameworks.
+Useful for custom AI tasks, prompt experimentation, and direct LLM integration without RAG or agent frameworks.

 Options